-Karen Paton, Housing Strategy Co-ordinator presented the report to the Panel outlining the information that had been requested and detailed the Council's housing allocation policy which was a legal requirement and detailed the prioritisation of need.
+Karen Paton, Housing Strategy Co-ordinator presented the report to the Panel outlining the information that had been requested and detailed the Council's housing a Allocation Policy which was a legal requirement and detailed the prioritisation of need.
 The Panel heard that any change to the policy would relegate the importance of need when prioritising any other characteristic.
-The Housing Strategy Co-ordinator outlined that there were two options for securing housing through local lettings plans and also through Section 106 agreements.
-Local lettings could be on new developments or existing homes and applied to the specified properties with the agreement of the owner and can help improve areas tackling anti-social behaviour and confirmed that this approach had been taken with new build homes.
-The officer advised that in Section 106 Agreements the number, type, and size of the affordable houses were agreed at the development stage and were a legally binding agreement.
+The Housing Strategy Co-ordinator outlined that there were two options available to the Council to change the way general needs properties are let to households on the Housing Register to prioritise people with established ties to certain communities for securing housing through local lettings plans and also through Section 106 agreements.
+Local lettings policies could be requested on new developments or for existing homes in specific areasand applied to the specified properties with the agreement of the owner-Council and can help improve areas tackling anti-social behaviour and to make best use of the Council's housing stock, and confirmed that this approach had been taken recently with the Council's with new build homes.
+The officer advised that in Section 106 Agreements the number, type, and size of the affordable houses were agreed at the development stage and this was were a legally binding agreement.
 It was noted that the report included in appendix A details of shared ownership.
-Attention was drawn to paragraph 4.16 and the unintended consequences that could ensue and could lead to households with a higher need may have to wait longer if a Family/ local affiliation policy was introduced.
-The Officer informed Members that there were instances where there was no interest in properties with an example that a rural property was was not near employment centres and public transport links wouldn't make a commute viable.
+Attention was drawn to paragraph 4.16 and the unintended consequences that could ensue and could lead to households with a higher need may havinge to wait longer for a home if a Family/local affiliation policy was introduced.
+The Officer informed Members that there were also instances where there was no little interest in properties with anin rural areas, for example that where a rural property was was not near employment centres and public transport links wouldn't make a commute viable.

-The Panel were informed that there was a pilot scheme underway in Layer de la Haye where family and local affiliation were being taken into account however it was noted that the pilot may have had more effect in a more built up area.
+The Panel were informed that there was currently a pilot scheme underway being proposed in Layer de la Haye where family and local affiliation were being taken into account however it was noted that the pilot may have had more effect in a more built up area.

-The Panel questioned the officers regarding the question of need and how this was assessed if someone had moved into the area.
-The Officer responded that all cases of homelessness had to be assessed under the five tests of homelessness and would be considered on that basis with banding levels taken into account as well as other circumstances which meant assessment on a case by case basis.
+The Panel questioned the officers giving an example of regarding a situation where someone the question of was in housing need currently living in an area, and how this was assessed if against someone who had moved into the area and was homeless and sofa surfing.
+The Officer responded that all cases of homelessness had to be assessed under the five tests of homelessness and would be considered on that basis, with be and levels based on housing need would also be taken into account as well as other circumstances which meant-would mean assessment on a case by case basis.

-Members of the panel praised the Councils services for housing and the work that was being undertaken but were concerned that the efficiency of the team was causing an influx of people from outside of the borough to move into the area to find housing.
-The Housing Strategy Co-ordinator advised Members that the Gateway to Homechoice register allowed the team to review data of people arriving from other areas and noted that the Council exported more people than importing them into the Council's housing stock.
+Members of the panel praised the Council's services for housing and the work that was being undertaken but were concerned that the efficiency of the team was causing an influx of people from outside of the borough to move into the area to find social housing.
+The

+Housing Strategy Co-ordinator advised Members that the Gateway to Homechoice register Allocations Policy allowed the team to review data of people arriving from other areas and noted that the Council exported more people for social housing outside the borough than they imported into the Council's social housing stock in Colchester.